MCMostWolf/MoreCommand/README.md

 - `/back <targets> <froms>`
 ### Info

--The amount of the fire is 20 times the number of seconds(amount is tick)\n -back command can tp targets to froms last death point
+- The amount of the fire is 20 times the number of seconds(amount is tick)
+- back command can tp targets to froms last death point

 -This is original author's download url
 [Download the mod here](https://www.curseforge.com/minecraft/mc-mods/health-command)